vivek-vilvaraj/libcxlmi_old/README.md

 - Library is endianness-aware.

-- This library masks many of the protections provided by the OS driver, as such, users must provide the correct command(s) to the correct CXL Component.
-Similarly device state may be altered, and therefore users get to keep the pieces.
+- This library bypasses many of the protections traditionally provided by the OS driver, as such, users must provide the correct command(s) to the correct CXL component.
+Similarly device state may be altered by command semantics, and therefore users get to keep the pieces.

 - Commands initiated on MCTP-based CCIs are not tracked across any component state change, such as Conventional Resets.